scopeusc/scope-f18/lesson-5/README.md

-# Lesson 5 - Youtube Wrapper App - Interprocess Communication and Windows Management
+# Lesson 5 - Cryptocurrency Tracker - Interprocess Communication and Windows Management
 In previous lessons, we briefly went over some features of ipc, but have never really explained how ipc works.
 Now, we are going to uncover the power of ipc in depth through making a multi-windowed application.

 ## Part 1 - Interprocess Communication (IPC)